IS ALCOHOL RUNNING OR RUINING YOUR LIFE?

 In alcohol abuse counseling sessions, I can help you identify, explore and address the physical, psychological and emotional impacts of alcohol on your life, as well as any legal, social and family problems that have resulted from your use.
 I can provide you with information about use versus abuse and abuse versus alcoholism and help you determine where your drinking falls on the spectrum.

-In alcohol abuse therapy sessions, we can also work together to identify the underlying issues and current stressors that may be triggering you to drink to excess.
+In alcohol abuse counseling sessions, we can also work together to identify the underlying issues and current stressors that may be triggering you to drink to excess.
 Often stress, unresolved trauma, anxiety and depression cause people to drink heavily in an attempt to cope with pain, feel something different or numb out.
 Depression, especially, is an issue with heavy drinkers.
 Alcohol is a depressant so, in a sense, all heavy drinkers experience some level of depression.
 Once we determine your triggers, we can explore other, healthier ways for you to cope with pain and stress.
 You can learn proven stress-reduction strategies, as well as methods to begin repairing and rebuilding the strained or broken relationships in your life.
 We’ll also assess your strengths and set goals in many different areas of your life.
 Reaching even simple goals can build confidence and self-esteem.
 You can also learn relapse prevention strategies, sober living tips and how to navigate the world without alcohol, which can be challenging.

 If you’re not ready to completely stop drinking, we can explore responsible drinking practices and work together to set goals around curbing your alcohol consumption.